 "I'm running for 1st District Supervisor because I'm a problem solver.
 For nearly 30 years in Sonoma Valley I've worked tirelessly and passionately on dozens of key issues to help our communities thrive and make local government more responsive.
-As your supervisor, I'll work to focus the Board on our most pressing issues -- fixing our roads, housing our workforce, improving public safety, and growing our local economy while lessening impacts of tourism on residents.
-I also believe in leading by example.
-That's why I've pledged to cut my pay 25%, because it's unjustifiable for Sonoma County Supervisors to be among the highest paid in the state." -- Gina Cuclis
+As your supervisor, I'll work to focus the Board of Supervisors on our most pressing issues -- fixing our roads, housing our workforce, improving our public safety, and growing our local economy while lessening impacts of tourism on residents.
+I truly believe in leading by example.
+That's why I've pledged to cut my pay 25%.
+It's simply unjustifiable for Sonoma County Supervisors to be among the highest paid in the state -- more even than Los Angeles and San Francisco." -- Gina Cuclis

 Gina was featured in a recent KQED Radio science report about her work with Friends of the River in the 1980s fighting to save the Stanislaus River in Tuolumne County from a dam.
 "Losing a place you love is like losing a person you truly love," says Cuclis.
 "It's not a person but when it's a place that has touched you, changed you, you feel a deep loss."